Latest Official Travel Advice

 Travel Advice- USA

-As of 16 March, the Government of Ireland is recommending against all non-essential international travel, including to the United States.
+The Government of Ireland is recommending against all non-essential international travel, including to the United States.

 While the US Government has introduced restrictions on travel to the US from Ireland, there are no restrictions on flights from the US to Ireland.
 Irish citizens, and others, are free to leave the US on any scheduled flights from a US airport and transatlantic flights continue to operate, albeit with schedule changes.
+Please be aware of regulations introduced in Ireland obliging all those arriving into the country to self isolate for fourteen days in a named address which has to be given to the authorities.
+Further information is available on the Health Service Executive website.

-This is a fast-moving situation, however.
-As such, we strongly encourage all Irish citizens and residents wishing to return to Ireland to make provision to do so now.
+We strongly encourage all Irish citizens and residents wishing to return to Ireland to make provision to do so now.

 You should book or make changes to your existing bookings directly with your airline, recognising that airlines' call centres are under significant pressure.